Laurenz-Guevara/hugo-blog-test/content/posts/my-second-post.md

 authors = ["The Mandalorian"]
 avatar = "/images/profile.jpg"
 +++

-# The Mandalorian's 'Guide to Potty Training a Baby Yoda: It's Not Rocket Science, It's Just the Force'

 So you've found yourself the proud guardian of a cute but occasionally mischievous little green bundle of joy?
 Fear not, fellow spacefarer, for even the most seasoned Mandalorian can face the challenge of potty training a Baby Yoda.
 Here are some tried and tested tips from the galaxy's best bounty hunters: